MetPX/sarracenia/doc/sr_postv3.7.rst

    are forwarded to the client.
 When there are many users interested in only small subsets of data, the savings in traffic are large.

-Fingerprint Winnowing (use of the sum_ header)
-   Each product has a checksum and size intended to identify it uniquely, referred to as a *fingerprint*.
+Fingerprint Winnowing (use of the integrity_ header) Each product has an integrity fingerprint and size intended to identify it uniquely, referred to as a *fingerprint*.
 If two files have the same fingerprint, they are considered equivalent.
 In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single announcements of files, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
    Propagating only the first occurrence of a datum received downstream, based on its fingerprint, is termed: *Fingerprint Winnowing*.

    *Fingerprint Winnowing* is the basis for a robust strategy for high availability: setting up multiple sources for the same data, consumers accept announcements from all of them, but only forwarding the first one received downstream.
 In normal operation, one source may be faster than the others, and so the other sources' files are usually 'winnowed'.
 When one source disappears, the other sources' data is automatically selected, as the fingerprints are now *fresh* and used, until a faster source becomes available.

    The advantage of this method for high availability is that no A/B decision is required.
    The time to *switchover* is zero.
 Other strategies are subject to considerable delays in making the decision to switchover, and pathologies one could summarize as flapping, and/or deadlocks.

    *Fingerprint Winnowing* also permits *mesh-like*, or *any to any* networks, where one simply interconnects a node with others, and messages propagate.
 Their specific path through the network is not defined, but each participant will download each new datum from the first node that makes it available to them.
 Keeping the messages small and separate from data is optimal for this usage.

 Partitioning (use of the parts_ Header)
    In any store and forward data pumping network that transports entire files limits the maximum file size to the minimum available on any intervening node.
 To avoid defining a maximum file size, a segmentation standard is specified, allowing intervening nodes to hold only segments of the file, and forward them as they are received, rather than being forced to hold the entire file.